Grace Jones Biography

 Career

 She signed with the Wilhelmina Modelling agency when she was 18.
-She was dark skinned and had androgynous features—her unconventional looks ensured that she got ample opportunities to work with the likes of Yves St. Laurent, Claude Montana, and Kenzo Takada.
+She was dark-skinned and had androgynous features—her unconventional looks ensured that she got ample opportunities to work with the likes of Yves St. Laurent, Claude Montana, and Kenzo Takada.

 The success of her first album prompted her to release her next album in quick succession.
 ‘Fame’ was out in 1978.
-The album’s lead single was ‘Do or Die’ became a huge club hit on the U.S. and Canadian dance charts.
+The album’s lead single ‘Do or Die’ became a huge club hit on the U.S. and Canadian dance charts.

 In 1979 she released the album ‘Muse’.
 The first side of the album contained a continuous medley of four songs and a narrative about someone who has sinned; the second side had disco songs.